2025 OPEN CALL

 Grants in the $15,000-$25,000 range might support collaborative arts projects such as hide tanning camps.

-• Payments will be approved in November and distributed in December of 2024.
+• 2025 Open Call awards will be distributed in late February 2026.
 Distributions are not automatic and may take several weeks for processing.

 In the past 4 years we have regranted to 47 partners – some with one-time funding and many with multiple year commitments.